rolandholik/Quixote/Documentation/tsem.rst

 Each utility runs in one of two modes: process or container

-In process mode, a shell process is run as the workload process in modeling namespace.
+In process mode, a shell process is run as the workload process in a modeling namespace.
 This mode is selected with the -P command-line option.